Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Cabo San Lucas at night from our cruise ship.

-Overall both Catalina Island and Cabo San Lucas have converted from fishing villages to tourist traps.
-Both have a huge influx of outside money spent on golf courses and resorts.
-For me (now that I saw Catalina Island and Cabo San Lucas firsthand) I would probably skip them on a revisit.
-Not that you have that kind of choice on a cruise ship… you could just stay on the ship and watch the boats go by.
-Now if I were to go to Catalina Island and Cabo San Lucas for a longer visit I think I would enjoy them for what they are today rather than thinking of them as tiny fishing villages.
+Overall, both Catalina Island and Cabo San Lucas have converted from fishing villages to tourist meccas.
+Both have a massive influx of outside money spent on golf courses and resorts.
+For me (now that I saw Catalina Island and Cabo San Lucas firsthand), I would probably skip them on a revisit.
+Not that you have that kind of choice on a cruise ship… You could stay on the ship and watch the boats go by.
+Now, if I were to go to Catalina Island and Cabo San Lucas for a longer visit, I think I would enjoy them for what they are today rather than thinking of them as tiny fishing villages.

 Links